technology trends

 The way we work has undergone significant changes in recent years, particularly with the rise of remote and lone workers.
 This change has brought the challenges and risks associated with working alone to the forefront of health and safety programs and personnel.

-With 2023 already upon us, it is important for business owners and management to prioritize their lone worker safety through an effective safety program.
-To assist with this, we have put together a list of six safety program best practices that will keep your remote, lone and at-risk workforce safer and more productive.
+It is important for business owners and management to prioritize their lone worker safety through an effective lone worker safety program.
+To assist with this, we have put together a list of six best practices that will keep your lone workers safer and more productive.

 It is essential that your environmental, health, and safety (EHS) solution is compliant with all applicable laws and regulations related to remote and lone working.
 Failure to abide by them could lead to fines, legal action, and even damage to your reputation.